Fluidize-Inc/fluidize-python/README.md

 [![License](https://img.shields.io/github/license/Fluidize-Inc/fluidize-python?style=for-the-badge)](LICENSE)
 [![Documentation](https://img.shields.io/badge/docs-available-brightgreen?style=for-the-badge&logo=gitbook&logoColor=white)](https://Fluidize-Inc.github.io/fluidize-python/)

-**Open Foundation for AI-Driven Scientific Computing**
+### An Open Framework for AI-Driven Scientific Computing

+ **fluidize-python ** is a library for building modular, reproducible scientific computing pipelines.
+It provides a unified interface to a wide range of physical simulation tools, eliminating the need to navigate the inconsistent, incomplete instructions that often vary from tool to tool.

-Fluidize is a Python library that establishes a standard for AI-orchestrated scientific computing.
-With this common framework, agents can automatically build, configure, and run computational pipelines across different domains and platforms.
+This library marks our first step toward AI-orchestrated scientific computing.
+By standardizing tools and practices within our framework, AI agents can automatically build, configure, and execute computational pipelines across domains and simulation platforms.
+Our goal is to improve today’s simulation tools so AI can assist researchers and scientists in accelerating the pace of innovation and scientific discovery.

 ## Quick Start